What is Engineering?

-Electrical and Computer Engineering students may choose a concentration in either Electronics or Energy; both concentrations include a common electrical and computer engineering core:
+Electrical and Computer Engineering students may choose a concentration in Electronics, Energy, Wireless Networking and Signal Processing, or Artificial Intelligence and Machine Learning.
+All concentrations include a common electrical and computer engineering core which includes courses in digital and analog electronics, embedded microcontrollers, communications, and controls.

-The Energy curriculum includes a combination of advanced electrical and computer engineering courses and interdisciplinary courses in the sciences, economics, policy, and the environment.
-Topics deal with the sources, generation, control, and utilization of electric power, energy conversion and storage; and smart power topics such as system analysis, protection and stability, solid state motor control, and industrial process control systems.
+This concentration addresses the sources, generation, control, and utilization of electric power, energy conversion and storage, and smart power topics such as system analysis, protection and stability, solid state motor control, and industrial process control systems.
 Projects are normally interdisciplinary, in collaboration with faculty in the Institute for Energy Studies.

 The Manufacturing Engineering curriculum is based on the Society for Manufacturing Engineering's Four Pillars: Materials & Manufacturing Processes; Product, Tooling & Assembly Engineering; Manufacturing Systems & Operations; and Manufacturing Competitiveness.
 Students in the program choose an emphasis in Computer-Aided Design (CAD) or Robotics, and the subsequent courses are designed through close collaboration with a committee of industry experts, preparing graduates to be professionally competitive upon graduation.

-Students working on a degree in Plastics & Composites Engineering study the relationship between molecular structure, material properties and performance, and the manufacturing of polymers, composites materials, and products.
-Plastics & Composites engineers either make the products you use, make the materials that are turned into those products, or make the machines that help build those products.
+Students working on a degree in Polymer Materials Engineering study the relationship between molecular structure, material properties and performance, and the manufacturing of polymers, composites materials, and products.
+Polymer materials engineers either make the products you use, make the materials that are turned into those products, or make the machines that help build those products.

-Plastics & Composites Engineering students gain authentic experiences using commercial plastics and composites processing equipment, use advanced materials characterization instrumentation, conduct applied and interdisciplinary engineering research, model technical processes, apply principles of designed experimentation, and learn and practice high-level technical and professional communication skills.
-Western’s PCE program was named in 2020 one of the best programs of its kind in public higher education.
+Polymer Materials Engineering students gain authentic experiences using commercial plastics and composites processing equipment, use advanced materials characterization instrumentation, conduct applied and interdisciplinary engineering research, model technical processes, apply principles of designed experimentation, and learn and practice high-level technical and professional communication skills.
+Western’s PME program was named in 2020 one of the best programs of its kind in public higher education.